symfony-cmf/symfony-cmf-docs/components/routing.rst

 .. tip::

     For the ``DynamicRouter`` you will need something to implement the ``RouteProviderInterface`` with.
 We suggest using Doctrine as this provides an easy way to map classes into a database.

+    The :doc:`../bundles/routing` provides implementations for everything
+    needed to get this component running with Doctrine PHPCR-ODM and soon also the Doctrine ORM.

 ChainRouter
 -----------